medrasaty/dashboard/README.md

 A dashboard for school admins to manage students under their schools, it uses [Nextjs](https://nextjs.org) framework.

 # TODO
-write a spep by step instruction for local development and contribution.
+write a step by step instruction for local development and contribution.